HITECHCRIME/HC_SG113_NTSWGA/README.md

-slide off the scales - now (i can't believe in da-ta) can’t believe in my data, just sayin'             (can’t believe what i’m - saying) if you really turn up i'm done (i'm already dead - now)

-maybe i should tough it out - you once said dust goes down - uu (how past goes down) x?
+slide off the scales - now (i can't believe in da-ta) can’t believe in my data, just sayin'             (can’t believe what i’m - saying) if you really turn up i'm done (i'm already dead - now) (if it turns out i'm already dead - now now maybe i should tough it out - you once said dust goes down - uu (how past goes down) x?